code-and-effect/codeandeffect.com/pages/consulting/consulting.md

 ---
 layout: page
-title: Software Consulting Services
+title: Edmonton Software Consulting
 permalink: "/consulting/"
 subtext: |
   "We only do things that we are really, really good at.
 This focus dramatically reduces project risk and lets us provide transparent pricing for our core services.
   Here's what we can do together:"
-description: Learn more about all of the software consulting services we offer.
+description: Edmonton-based custom software consulting and web application consulting services.
 ---
 ## [Research and Recommend](https://www.codeandeffect.com/research-and-recommend/)